 Here is a quick timetable applicable to Chennai.
-You will need to check the Panchangam for your city/country for the date and time for Mahalaya Amavasya, and extrapolate the time table accordingly.
+You will need to check the Panchangam for your city/country to ascertain the date and time for Mahalaya Amavasya, and extrapolate the time table accordingly.

 Let me add here that all the information on this post on Navaratri Golu and How To Keep It is either from traditions followed in my family, or else gleaned from reading a number of texts related to Hindu festival traditions.
 I do not claim to be an expert but have tried to locate sources as authentic as possible.

 I will now dive straight into the procedures to be followed and explain the background as I go along.

 1. Action Point 1: Mulaipari for Navaratri Golu and How To Keep It